salarcode/BinaryBuffers/README.md

 # BinaryBuffers
-An implementation of BinaryReader adn BinaryWriter which works on binary arrays directly by eliminating the need of a middle man Stream.
+An implementation of BinaryReader and BinaryWriter which works on binary arrays directly by eliminating the need of a middle man Stream.

 # Benchmarks